jasoneppink/handheld-digital-photo-frame/README.md

    * Recorder
 2. In Settings > Display
    * Select Brightness Level and increase it to 100%
-   * Under Advanced > Rotation settings, turn on Auto-Rotate Screen
+   * Under Advanced > Rotation settings, turn on Auto-Rotate Screen and make sure only 0 and 270 degrees are checked under Rotation Mode
    * Select Advanced > Screen Saver > When to Start, and select Never
    * Under Advanced > Lock Screen > Notifications on Lock Screen, select Don't Show Notifications At All
    * Under Advanced > turn Tap to Sleep off